puranrana080/web-playground/README.md

 4. **Higher Order Components**
    A Higher Order Component is a function that takes a component and returns a new component with additional props, logic, or features.

+5. **Custom hooks in react**
+   A custom hook is a reusable function that encapsulates logic used in multiple components.
+It allows us to extract common functionality, making the code cleaner and more maintainable.